 - Trips must originate and conclude within the same region and must be taken by someone located in the region where the meeting is taking place.
 No out-of-region travel will be permitted.

-- Multiple persons may attend one meeting; however, each traveler is counted as utilizing one of the allocated trips for that community structure and must submit an individual, separate trip request to facilitate recordation and tracking.
+- Multiple persons may attend one meeting; however, each traveler is counted as utilizing one of the allocated trips for that community group and must submit an individual, separate trip request and report to facilitate recordal and tracking.

 B. Eligibility & Process Requirements

-- All Plans must be reviewed by the group's leadership and the appropriate regional ICANN GSE vice-president(s).
-The group’s appointed Program Coordinator (PC) will certify, within the template, when these reviews have taken place and communicate those results to CROP staff.
+- Obtain concurrence on the Plan from the appropriate regional GSE Vice-President(s), following review by the community group’s leadership.
+Each group’s appointed Program Coordinator (PC) will certify, within the template, when these reviews have taken place and communicate those results to CROP staff.